 Though not required by the SBA, some intermediaries give preference to businesses that are minority or woman-owned, or businesses operating in financially distressed communities.

-When you go to apply for a loan through the SBA Microloan program, you’ll need to seek out a local intermediary lending organization through which to apply for your loan.
-Contract your SBA district office to get started.
+When you go to apply for a loan through the SBA microloan program, you’ll need to seek out a local intermediary lending organization through which to apply for your loan.
+You can contact your SBA district office to get started.

 Accion is a global nonprofit organization with a mission to give people worldwide the financial tools they need to grow healthy businesses.
 The domestic arm of Accion, Accion USA, is the country’s largest network of local microlending organizations.
 Through its offices in nearly 30 cities across the country, Accion has provided nearly 50,000 loans, totaling over $450 million.

 Another notable nonprofit microlender to consider is Kiva.
 Kiva works both globally and domestically, providing interest-free microloans of up to $10,000.
-The loans are paid back between three and 36 months.
+The loans are paid back over a period between three and 36 months.
 In order to qualify, you must first have a family or friend lend to your venture.

 LiftFund is among the top intermediary lenders for the SBA microloan program.
-LiftFund is also microlending powerhouse in its own . lending over $210 million to small businesses in 13 states—Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, New Mexico, Oklahoma, South Carolina, Tennessee, and Texas.
+LiftFund is also a microlending powerhouse in its own right, lending over $210 million to small businesses in 13 states—Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, New Mexico, Oklahoma, South Carolina, Tennessee, and Texas.

 Grameen America is a microfinance institution that makes microloans to low-income women entrepreneurs.
 Grameen has issued more than $1 billion in microloans to more than 100,000 low-income women across the U.S.